NAVAL OFFICERS SPOUSES CLUB BY-LAWS

 Section 3 – Charitable and Scholarship Funds

-Charitable and Scholarship funds shall be derived from the operation of the Temptations By NOSC and
+Charitable and Scholarship funds shall be derived from the operation of Temptations By NOSC and appropriate fundraising projects.

 Section 4 – Annual Turnover of Funds